Ultrahigh-energy Gamma Rays and Gravitational Waves from Primordial Exotic Stellar Bubbles: Gamma-ray signals

 Recently, the LHAASO experiment reported the astonishing detection of twelve ultrahigh-energy gamma-ray sources \cite{Cao2021}, which indicates some high energy physics in stellar objects.
 While the astrophysical sources responsible for these events are under debate \cite{Kelner:2006tc, Strong:2007nh, Albert:2021vrd}, it deserves to examine the possibility of their origins being exotic celestial objects including the PBH stellar bubble.
-Therefore, we confront our scenario with the latest LHAASO data and report the numerical results in the left panel of Fig.~\ref{fig:LHAASO}.
-In order to examine the relation between the gamma-ray spectrum and the present PBH mass distribution, the present lognormal distribution is considered instead of a primordial one.
+Therefore, we confront our scenario with the latest LHAASO data and report the numerical results in Fig.~\ref{fig:LHAASO1}.
+For connecting the gamma-ray spectrum and the present PBH mass distribution, the present lognormal distribution is considered instead of a primordial one.
 Accordingly, $\tilde{M}_\text{pk}$ denotes the peak mass of present lognormal distribution, and $\tilde{M}_{\mathrm{bub}}$ denotes the present stellar bubble mass.
 In the numerical calculations, we set $\sigma = 1$.
-Allowing $\sigma$ to vary may lead to better fits to observations, which we will not explore in the present work.
+Varying $\sigma$ may lead to better fits to observations, which we leave to future work.
 Our results illustrate well that the PBH stellar bubbles can provide a decent fit as shown in the plot explicitly.